-Table 17: PUBACK message
+Table 17: PUBACK packet

-The PUBACK message is sent by a gateway or a client as an acknowledgment to the receipt and processing of a PUBLISH message in case of QoS levels 1 or 2.
-It can also be sent as response to a PUBLISH message in case of an error; the error reason is then indicated in the ReturnCode field.
+The PUBACK packet is sent by a gateway or a client as an acknowledgment to the receipt and processing of a PUBLISH packet in case of QoS levels 1 or 2.
+It can also be sent as response to a PUBLISH packet in case of an error; the error reason is then indicated in the ReturnCode field.
 Its format is illustrated in Table 17:

-Length and MsgType: see Section 5.2.

-TopicId: same value the one contained in the corresponding PUBLISH message.
+Length & Packet Type

+The first 2 or 4 bytes of the packet are encoded according to the variable length packet header format.
+Please refer to figure 3.1.2 for a detailed description.

+Packet Id

-MsgId: same value as the one contained in the corresponding PUBLISH message.
+Same value as the one contained in the corresponding PUBLISH packet.

+Return Code

-ReturnCode: “accepted”, or rejection reason.
+“Accepted” or rejected reason.

 PUBREC, PUBREL, and PUBCOMP